nmakel/solaredge_modbus/README.md

         (40107, 1, <registerType.HOLDING: 2>, <registerDataType.UINT16: 3>, <class 'int'>, 'Status', ['Undefined', 'Off', 'Sleeping', 'Grid Monitoring', 'Producing', 'Producing (Throttled)', 'Shutting Down', 'Fault', 'Standby'], 2)
 ```

-### Meters
+### Meters & Batteries

-SolarEdge supports various kWh meters and exposes their registers through a set of pre-defined registers on the inverter.
-The number of supported registers is hard-coded, per the SolarEdge SunSpec implementation, to three.
-It is possible to query the meter registers:
+SolarEdge supports various kWh meters and batteries, and exposes their registers through a set of pre-defined registers on the inverter.
+The number of supported registers is hard-coded, per the SolarEdge SunSpec implementation, to three meters and two batteries.
+It is possible to query their registers:

 ```
     >>> inverter.meters()